Almon Brown Strowger: Early years

 Strowger was born in Penfield, New York, near Rochester, the grandson of the second settler and first miller in Penfield.
 Little is known about his early life.
 It is said that if his mother gave her children a task, Strowger and his brothers would often try to devise a machine to do the task for them.
-He taught school in Penfield for a time, and served in the 8th New York Volunteer Cavalry during the American Civil War.
-It is believed that he fought in the Second Battle of Bull Run near Manassas, Virginia.
+He taught school in Penfield for a time.